-In 2006, the Federal Bureau of Labor conducted a study on how people get hired.
-It indicated that more than 70 percent of all jobs came from some type of referral.
+According to a study conducted by the Federal Bureau of Labor on how people get hired, more than 70 percent of all jobs come from some type of referral.

 The question is: Will you be part of that number?

 Today we’re going to explore three strategies for becoming the most referable person you know:

 1. Be visible in your element.

 People need to see you doing what you do.
 Period.
 Nothing will make you more referable.
 So, seek out situations that vividly reveal your passions, talents, character and unique value — then make sure lots of people are watching.
 Then get it on video and publish it online everywhere you possibly can.

 Remember: When you sing the song that is natural for you to sing, in the way that is natural for you to sing it, people are unable to escape your awesomeness.
 How many people have seen you do what you do?